eskimoblood/grunt_example/README.md

 ##Bootstrap the project
 Running `npm install` will install grunt and all needed grunt tasks.
-It also copy a pre-commit hook in the `git/hooks`folder
+It also copy a pre-commit hook in the `git/hooks`folder.

+Note, you have to install [phantomjs](http://phantomjs.org/) to get the tests run.
+Note, you have to install buster globally with npm install -g buster

 ##Development
 With grunt you can simply create a task that will be executed whenever a file is changed.